rumasarasool/MissingChild-Pattern-Detector/README.md

 - Advanced reporting
 - Mobile app integration

-## License

-This project is for educational/academic purposes.

 ## Support

 For issues or questions, please refer to the project documentation or contact the development team.